-In a month long study, 20 volunteers lived in a laboratory and spent two weeks eating a diet of processed foods followed by two weeks eating a diet of unprocessed foods.
+In a month-long study, 20 volunteers lived in a laboratory and spent two weeks eating a diet of processed foods followed by two weeks eating a diet of unprocessed foods.

 It was discovered that the unprocessed diet caused appetite-suppression hormones PYY to rise while hunger hormone ghrelin went down.

-This did not happen for the processed foods portion of the study.
+This did not happen for the processed food portion of the study.
 As a matter of fact, the volunteers consumed an average of 500 more calories every day while on the processed foods diet.